coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 first Prop arguments are implicit.

-If ``term`` is an instance of the ``reflect`` predicate, then ``A`` will be one of the defined view hints for the ``reflec``t predicate, which are by default the ones present in the file ``ssrbool.v``.
+If ``term`` is an instance of the ``reflect`` predicate, then ``A`` will be one of the defined view hints for the ``reflect`` predicate, which are by default the ones present in the file ``ssrbool.v``.
 These hints are not only used for choosing the appropriate direction of the translation, but they also allow complex transformation, involving negations.